leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 In order to get an intuition for the presentation given in the paper, we make a short digression to briefly introduce some of the ZX-calculus rules.
 This will allow us to understand the rules exposed in the paper as direct consequences of the underlying rules for logical gates (linear maps) modelled with the ZX-calculus.
 It will also highlight the rules which are not directly derivable from ZX, which we will see come from the phase polynomial formalism.

 The ZX calculus is based on (strongly) complementary bases, roughly meaning that measurements cannot be performed simultaneously in both bases.
 The generators (processes or measurements) in these bases are denoted by dots of different colour, traditionally red and green, decorated with a phase.
-The generators (known as *spiders*)
+The generators (known as *spiders* or dagger special Frobenius algebras)

 <img width = "100" src = "https://raw.githubusercontent.com/leolobski/CNOT-dihedral/master/assets/ZX-generators.png"
 alt = ""/>